Mark G. Shrime

 Mark G. Shrime is an American surgeon, researcher, public speaker, and the author of the book Solving for Why.
+He serves as Editor-in-Chief of BMJ Global Health.

-He serves as the International Chief Medical Officer for Mercy Ships and was the inaugural chair of global surgery at the Royal College of Surgeons in Ireland.
+Prior to that position, he served as the International Chief Medical Officer for Mercy Ships and was the inaugural chair of global surgery at the Royal College of Surgeons in Ireland.
 He is a Fellow of the American College of Surgeons.

 Education

 Shrime studied molecular biology at Princeton University, earning an AB in 1996.
 He then earned his MD from the University of Texas Southwestern Medical School in 2001.
 He completed an internship in general surgery, followed by a residency in otolaryngology / head and neck surgery at the New York-Presbyterian Hospital.
 In 2006, he completed fellowship training in surgical oncology of the head and neck, and, in 2008, a fellowship in microvascular surgery, both at the University of Toronto.
 He is a board-certified otolaryngologist, licensed to practice in the Commonwealth of Massachusetts.

 Shrime also received a masters in public health in 2011 from the Harvard School of Public Health (now Harvard T.H.
 Chan School of Public Health) and a PhD in health policy from Harvard University.